dtx525942103/RapidASR/README.md

 ## Notice:

-The project is under the protection of GPL V2 and commercial license.
+The project is under the protection of GPL V2, Apache license and commercial license.

+For so/dll/c++ interface, it comply with GPL V2.

+For python interface, it belongs to Apache license.

 For a commercial license, please contact us: znsoft@163.com